Nutlope/docs/autocomplete/advancedGuides/using-different-generator-types.md

 The above code runs the `git branch` script and generates a list of suggestion objects by splitting the output by newline characters with the `splitOn` function.
 Alternatievly, more complex filtering logic can be written in the `postProcess` method, which takes the output of the script as an output, and returns an array of suggestion objects.

-### 3. Script as a Function
+### Script as a Function

-This is *exactly* the same as **Script as a String**, except you can define what script to run as a **Function**.

 Using Script as a Function may be necessary when you want to run scripts dynamically based on parts of the command that the user has entered.
-For example, Heroku requires

-The function takes a parameter, `context`, which includes an array of strings broken down into components.
+For example, Heroku requires the function takes a parameter, `context`, which includes an array of strings broken down into components.
 The strings can then be used as values to pass to the script you'd like to return.

 When running `git checkout master`, `context` equals ["git", "checkout", "master"].